pyAMPACT: A Score-Audio Alignment Toolkit for Performance Data Estimation and Multi-modal Processing: Audio Processing

-From these note-level frame-wise \fo{} estimates, \texttt{pyAMPACT} calculates five pitch-related descriptors: mean \fo{}, perceived pitch, jitter, vibrato rate, and vibrato depth.
-Mean \fo{} is calculated as a geometric mean, following from the results reported in \cite{shonle1980pitch} which indicate that of the simple mean types, the geometric is the closest to the perceived pitch of vibrato tones.
-We also implement a more complex perceived pitch calculation based on the results reported \cite{gockel2001influence}.
-This is a weighted mean based on the rate of change, where frames with a slower rate of change in the \fo{} estimates are given more weight based on the following equations.
-The calculation also includes a \(gamma\) value that controls the dynamic range of the weights.
+\textbf{Pitch-Related Descriptors}: \texttt{pyAMPACT} calculates five pitch-related descriptors: mean \fo{}, perceived pitch, jitter, vibrato rate, and vibrato depth.
+Mean \fo{} is calculated as a geometric mean, following from the results reported in \cite{shonle1980pitch}, which indicate that of the simple mean types, the geometric is the closest to the perceived pitch of vibrato tones.
+A more complex perceived pitch model is also calculated, based on the results reported \cite{gockel2001influence}.
+This is a weighted mean based on the rate of change, where frames with a slower rate of change in the \fo{} estimates are given more weight.
 Jitter is approximated by calculating the difference between sequential frame-wise \fo{} estimates.
-Vibrato descriptors are calculated by first computing the spectrum of the note-segmented \fo{} trace \(X(k)\) with an FFT.
-Vibrato extent (\(E\)) is estimated by doubling the maximum absolute value of \(X(k)\).

-and vibrato rate (\(R\)) is estimated by finding the position of the maximum absolute value of \(X(k)\).
+Vibrato descriptors are calculated by first computing the spectrum of the note-segmented \fo{} trace with an FFT.
+Vibrato extent is estimated by doubling the maximum absolute value of the \fo{} trace spectrum and vibrato rate is estimated by finding the position of the maximum absolute value in the spectrum.
+We are currently working on implementing more sophisticated models of the evolution of pitch and pitch-related parameters over the duration of each note.